rgkrishnas/Tangle-enabled-Real-time-Water-Distribution/README.md

 ![Wiring Diagram](images/Pi2WaterFlowSensor.JPG)

 ## Edge device installation/Configuration/How to execute the program
-   1. Install [Raspberry Pi OS](https://www.raspberrypi.org/software/) - prefered OS is Buster
+   1. Install [Raspberry Pi OS](https://www.raspberrypi.org/software/) - preferred OS is Buster
    2. Power on the raspberry Pi
    3. Connect the Pi through SSH or desktop monitor
    4. Start installing IOTA dependency libraries and Smart Metering Programs
-   * Install [Streams-mqtt-gateway](https://github.com/iot2tangle/Streams-mqtt-gateway) follow the link and install all dependencyies
+   * Install [Streams-mqtt-gateway](https://github.com/iot2tangle/Streams-mqtt-gateway) follow the link and install all dependencies
      * Go to the Streams-mqtt-gateway folder
      * Edit the config.json file and update the host name
-     * Start the Stream-mqtt-gatway
+     * Start the Stream-mqtt-gateway
        - $ cargo run --release
        - Copy the return seed for verification in tangle
        ![Output will be like](images/Screenshot1.2_streams-mqtt.JPG)